 This is provided for port drivers that are an asynUser of another port driver.
-For example a serial bus driver can be implemented by connecting to a standard serial port to perform the actual I/O. When the serial bus port is locked, either by the requester calling lockPort or because a queueRequest was dequeued, then the serial bus driver needs asynLockPortNotify is used only by asynManager itself.
-It is not put in the list of interfaces for the port.
+For example a serial bus driver can be implemented by connecting to a standard serial port to perform the actual I/O. When the serial bus port is locked, either by the requester calling lockPort or because a queueRequest was dequeued, then the serial bus driver needs to lock the associated serial port.